 Figure 3-1.
-The Memory Size Advice graph in Database Control
+The Memory Advisor graph in EM Express

 When you implement automatic memory management, Oracle automatically adjusts memory between the various components of total memory-the SGA and the PGA-during the course of the instance, depending on the workload characteristics of the instance.
-Instead of running queries using various views to figure out if your current memory allocation is optimal, you can follow a couple of easy steps to figure things out quickly.
-You can review the Automatic Database Diagnostic Monitor(ADDM) reports to see if they contain any comments or recommendations about inadequate memory.
-ADDM recommends that you add more memory to the MEMORY_TARGET parameter, if it considers that the current memory allocation is insufficient for optimal performance.
+Instead of running queries using various views to figure out whether your current memory allocation is optimal, you can follow a couple of easy steps to figure things out quickly.
+You can review the Automatic Database Diagnostic Monitor (ADDM) reports (provided you have the necessary licensing in place to use ADDM) to see whether they contain any comments or recommendations about inadequate memory.
+ADDM recommends that you add more memory to the MEMORY_TARGET parameter if it considers that the current memory allocation is insufficient for optimal performance.